-One of the greatest spiritual revolutions in human history was launched towards the end of the First Temple period, when the Jewish people began the long process of canonizing the ancient traditions.
+One of the greatest spiritual revolutions in human history was began at the end of the First Temple period, when the Jewish people began the long process of canonizing the ancient traditions.

 The process gathered momentum particularly after the destruction of the Temple and the Babylonian exile in the 6th century BCE and culminated in the first centuries CE with the collection of the sacred books we know today as the Hebrew Bible, which paved the way for both New Testament and Quran.